 Long-term prescription use carries its own set of risks that may be outweighed by the benefits; however, if you are abusing the drug, you may be placing yourself at greater risk and may overdose.

 What Happens If You Take Too Much Trazodone?

 Taking too much trazodone at one time can be dangerous.
-An overdose may cause symptoms such as:
+Trazodone overdose symptoms include: